w7978708wen/Microsoft-Azure-and-Databricks/README.md

 <h2>Section 1.
 Extract data from data source to data storage </h2>

 <h3> A. Created a storage account to store data </h3>
--Inside Azure's Resource page, I went to the Data Storage section to create a new container inside.

--Inside the new container, I created 2 data folders: raw-data and transformed-data.
+-I created 2 data folders: raw-data and transformed-data.
 I uploaded the datasets that I have already transformed using Python so I can proceed through all the ETL steps in the Microsoft Azure quicker.

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Containers.png?raw=true"></img>
 <br><br>